Category filter

 4. Click the horizontal three-dot menu corresponding to the respective user.

-5. Click the Enable User option from the drop-down menu.
+5. Click the Delete User option from the drop-down menu.

 6. Click Proceed in the confirmation dialog box.